KayleMine/RunAsLibrary/README.md

 ### Add run as limited to your application!
 ***
 > For what?
-> For protection, it allow to bypass World of Warcraft Warden scans, same for Path Of Exile AC.
+> For protection, it allow to bypass World of Warcraft Warden scans, same for Path Of Exile AC, and many others AC that not use driver's.
 >
 > Now after we launched game, from limited user, it can't check any-administrator related stuff, that we run, for example in poe it would be POEHud, in WoW, any kind rotation\bot\fishbot and etc.
 ***